 Ms. Anthony recently retired from the Skokie Public Library after serving as Director for 31 years.
+She is a consultant to public libraries in assessment, program development, and leadership.
 She is a Past President of the Public Library Association and the Illinois Library Association and also a past Chair of the Illinois State Library Advisory Committee.
 She currently serves on the Board of the Illinois Literacy Foundation.
 In the community, she is a past President of the Skokie Valley Rotary Club and continues to be active with Rotary.
-She is a past President of the Women's Board of the (then) Rush North Shore Hospital and also served on the Board of the North Suburban Health Care Foundation.
+She is Vice President of the Skokie Community Foundation and a representative of the Public Library Association to the International Federation of Library Associations.
+She is a member of the IFLA Standing Committee for Metropolitan Libraries.
+Ms. Anthony is a past President of the Women's Board of the (then) Rush North Shore Hospital and also served on the Board of the North Suburban Health Care Foundation.

 Dr. Hughes, a school psychologist and a licensed clinical professional counselor, is an associate professor of School Psychology at The Chicago School of Professional Psychology where she also serves in an adjunct position for the International Psychology program.
 She is president of Bridging Cultures Inc., an organization dedicated to facilitating diversity and cultural transition challenges for school communities.
 She has served as a longstanding board member and previous president of the north suburban chapter of NAMI (National Alliance for the Mentally Ill).
 An active member of the noon Rotary Club of Wilmette, she serves as chair of the international committee.

 Dr. Occhipinti held a faculty position for over 21 years with St. Joseph Hospital and Northwestern University Family Medicine Residency.
-Currently she maintains a private counseling practice and consulting services.
+Currently she maintains private counseling and consulting practices.
 She has worked with a variety of educational and non-profit organizations, as well as, for-profit businesses.
-Her areas of specialization include professional and leadership development, change in the workplace, and stress management.
+Her areas of specialization include trainer and coach in Mindfulness-Based Stress Reduction (MBSR) and Mindfulness for Peak Performance (mPEAK), professional and leadership development, change in the workplace, and stress management.